konopkalab/songbird_areax/README.md

     - avg_logFC: log fold-change of the average expression between the two groups.
 Positive values indicate that the feature is more highly expressed in the first group<br>
     - pct.1: The percentage of cells where the feature is detected in the first group<br>
     - pct.2: The percentage of cells where the feature is detected in the second group<br>
-    - p_val_adj : Adjusted p-value, based on bonferroni correction using all features in the dataset.
+    - p_val_adj : Adjusted p-value, based on bonferroni correction using all features in the dataset